YakovM93/Short-Range-Oversquashing/README.md

 - **Dirichlet Energy**: Measures smoothness of node representations (MAD normalized by embedding norms)

 ---

-## Research Context
+---

-This project is part of research conducted at the Technion – Israel Institute of Technology.
+This  research conducted at the Technion – Israel Institute of Technology.
+---

 ---